 - Horse Riding Trek – This is the perfect leisurely sightseeing activity that takes you up into the countryside and past historical gold-mining locals for some fabulous views and information from your local guide about this area’s past.
 You’ll navigate through cattle farms and across a river and end the day with a free beer from the Cardrona Pub on the way back to base.

-- Jet Boat, Hike, and Raft Adventure – This tour is for thrill seekers!
+- Jet Boat, Hike, and Raft Adventure – This is one of the best tours in Wanaka for thrill seekers!
 It’s a full day of activities including a jet boat and rafting ride on the Matukituki River and a nature trek to take in the beautiful landscapes of Mount Aspiring National Park where you’ll stop for lunch at the base of a glacier!
-It costs $349 NZD but it is most cost-effective than booking these activities separately.
+It costs $379 NZD, but it is more cost-effective than booking these activities separately.

 Renting a Car, Campervan, or Motorhome in New Zealand